alouesdev/mta-sa-easyucp/README.md

 1. Make a Remote MySQL Connection with your Virtual Server or Connect to Localhost.
 2. Customize Theme.
 3. I hope you will be satisfied using it.
+4. Don't forget to extract the vendor.rar to the folder!

 If your infrastructure is OWLGAMING, add this code to login.php {